Optimal estimation of Gaussian DAG models: Introduction

 that is, each node is a linear combination of its parents with independent Gaussian noise.
 The variance $\sigma^{2}$ of each noise term is assumed to be the same; this is the key identifiability assumption that is imposed on the model.
-See Remark~\ref{rem:gen} for generalizations.